 Inadequate: Lack of adequate housing may include problems with the present structure such as: water; electrical or sewage service systems; heating system; hazardous; poorly maintained (substandard); or failure to meet city property maintenance standards.

-Overcrowded: Also taken into consideration are the make-up and size of your family compared to the number of bedrooms in your home.
+Overcrowded: Overcrowded conditions take into consideration the make-up and size of your household compared to the number of bedrooms in your home.

-Government Subsidized: Housing programs such as Section 8, Low Rent Program.
+Government Subsidized: Your current household rental costs are subsidized by housing programs such as Section 8 or other Low Rent Programs.

 Willingness to Partner

 If you are approved by West Orange Habitat as a prospective homeowner partner you must: be willing to:

 Live in the home provided by West Orange Habitat and timely pay an affordable, no-interest mortgage.